sethips/Find-a-Mate/README.md

 # Date-me

-Dating application written in flask as backend and bootstrap as front end with mysql as database.
+Dating application written in bootstrap as front end, flask as backend and mysql as database.

 ## Features Supported